Techtonica/curriculum/react-express.js/react-expressjs.md

 ### Specific Things To Learn

-- how to integrate React with Express by proxying requests
+- to integrate React with Express by proxying requests
-- how to make the HTTP requests from React To Express.js
+- to make the HTTP requests from React To Express

 ### Materials